kismetwireless/kismet-docs/devel/rest/050-alerts.md

 ---
 Kismet alerts notify the user of critical Kismet events and wireless intrusion events.
 Alerts are generated as messages (sent via [the messagebus](/docs/devel/webui_rest/messages/)) and as alert records.

+For real-time monitoring of alerts, see the [eventbus](/docs/devel/webui_rest/eventbus/).

 ## Alert configuration

 Kismet exposes the full alert system configuration, including currently supported alert types, full descriptions of alert content, and time and burst-rate delivery limiting.